How You Can Learn to Sleep Well

 - respect the health and well being of the client

 Learn to Sleep Well will provide in-person Course tuition to those who have also been fully vaccinated, once the current lockdown ends.

 Otherwise, we continue to offer the 4 week Course via Zoom.
 The information seminar is available for viewing from the following page:

 We are also offering 2 or 3 Consultations via Zoom.
 If you are interested in either of these options please visit the following page:

-In addition to a shortness of breath if you are also experiencing a fever, chills or sweats, loss of smell or taste, cough, runny nose, sore throat please get tested or consult your local Doctor to see if you need to be tested for COVID-19. (refer Victorian Department of Health and Human Services www.dhhs.vic.gov.au )
+In addition to shortness of breath if you are also experiencing fever, chills or sweats, loss of smell or taste, cough, runny nose, sore throat please get tested or consult your local doctor to see if you need to be tested for COVID-19. (refer Victorian Department of Health and Human Services www.dhhs.vic.gov.au )